 They go into silent treatment to break down your boundaries, to get control of you and get you to conform to their demands, to get you to beg, plead, apologise and chase them, to react so they can blame us, to confuse us, so they keep power over us.

-What you can do.
+What you can you do?

-1. Remember You don’t need their approval or validation, it’s nice for others to Value you, you don’t need it. your value comes from within.
-Good people will value and respect you.
+1. Remember, You don’t need their approval or validation.
+It’s helpful for others to Validate you.
+You don’t need it.
+Your value comes from within.
+Genuine people will value and respect you.

 2. Observers don’t absorb.
 Recognise it, see what they are doing, don’t look inwards for answers, see this is their problem, that they only do to hurt you.